AdriankaRM/scaffold/README.md

 # scaffold
-This is a project scaaafols for Python
+This is a project scaffolds for Python